frootlab/rian/README.rst

 enterprise application.
 Nemoa is open source and based on the `Python`_ programming language.

-The key goal of nemoa is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
-To achieve this goal *nemoa* orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by **community driven** algorithms for `probabilistic graphical modeling`_, `machine learning`_ and `structured data-analysis`_.
+The key goal of Nemoa is to provide a long-term data analysis framework, which seemingly integrates into existing enterprise data environments and thereby supports collaborative data science.
+To achieve this goal Nemoa orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by **community driven** algorithms for `probabilistic graphical modeling`_, `machine learning`_ and `structured data-analysis`_.